hackclub/sprig/docs/docs.md

 The games are written in JavaScript.
 It was made by Hack Club, a global community of teen coders who believe people learn best by making things they care about and sharing them with others.
+You can watch [this video](https://www.youtube.com/watch?v=ZOPYB6dw4Os) for an introduction to Sprig website.

 Run games by hitting the `Run` button or pressing `Shift+Enter`.